dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 Deepfakes created a [lot](https://edition.cnn.com/2019/04/26/tech/ai-deepfake-detection-2020/index.html) of [buzz](https://www.nytimes.com/2018/03/04/technology/fake-videos-deepfakes.html) and I mean a [lot](https://www.vice.com/en_us/article/594qx5/there-is-no-tech-solution-to-deepfakes), [lot](https://www.economist.com/science-and-technology/2017/07/01/fake-news-you-aint-seen-nothing-yet) and there is a [YouTube channel](https://www.youtube.com/channel/UCUix6Sk2MZkVOr5PWQrtH1g/videos) for it too.
 We will be looking at two types of deepfakes : the face-swapping one and mona-lisa speaking one.
 We will explore both.

-### Faceswap GANs
+### Faceswap GAN

 Let's start with face-swapping GANs.
 Many of you can guess what GANs will be particularly helpful here.
 Did I hear CycleGANs?
 Yes, absolutely correct.
 All we need to do is unsupervised training to two sequences of unaligned video frames from each person.
-But authors of the [paper](https://arxiv.org/pdf/1712.03451.pdf) suggested some improvements to CycleGAN that deals with the common problem of model collapse, to capture details in facial expressions and head poses, and thus transfer facial expressions with higher consistency and stability.
+But authors of the [paper](https://arxiv.org/pdf/1712.03451.pdf) suggested some improvements to CycleGAN that deals with the common problem of mode collapse, to capture details in facial expressions and head poses, and thus transfer facial expressions with higher consistency and stability.
 The loss function used in CycleGAN, $$\mathcal{L}(G, F, D_{X}, D_{Y}) &= \mathcal{L}_{GAN}(G, D_{Y}, X, Y) + \mathcal{L}_{GAN}(F, D_{X}, Y, X) + \lambda\mathcal{L}_{cyc}(G, F)$$ proved to be challenging to get good transferring results on unaligned datasets.
 So in order to generate better face-off sequences on unaligned datasets instead authors proposed adding two losses, WGAN loss to prevent mode collapse in adversarial training and to achieve more stable results.
 SSIM Loss (Structural Similarity) matches the luminance(l), contrast(c), and structure(s) information of the generated image and the input image, and it’s proved to be very helpful to improve the quality of image generation.
 Here is how the architecture looks with new addded loss of WGAN, SSIM in addition to cyclic consistency loss($$L_{cyc}$$).

 <p align="center">
 <img src='/images/gan/faceoff_arch.png' width="70%"/>